-Here are five ways in which virtual reality (VR) and augmented reality (AR) are shaping the future.
+Here are five ways that virtual reality (VR) and augmented reality (AR) are shaping the future:

 1. Excellent investment opportunities